-Bo Carlson is a first-year student from Charlotte, NC, planning to major in economics and political science.
-His interests include human rights, international trade, and how these issues intersect in both theory and practice.
-In addition to his position at the Kenan Institute for Ethics, Bo contributes to the Student Advisory Board to the Duke Human Rights Center, works with the LGBTQ student group Blue Devils United, and serves as Vice President of Duke Scouting Association.
+Bo Carlson is a sophomore from Charlotte, NC, studying political science and economics.
+His interests include international governance, trade, and human rights.
+In addition to his position at the Kenan Institute for Ethics, Bo contributes to the Alexander Hamilton Society, works as an Undergraduate Teaching Assistant for Econ 101, and serves on the exec board of the Duke-UNC China Leadership Summit.
 In his free time, Bo enjoys learning about languages and listening to Broadway soundtracks.

-Andre Goode is a Junior from Fayetteville, North Carolina majoring in Public Policy Studies and minoring in Economics.
-He is primarily interested in economic and foreign policy.
-As a former member of Duke Student Government, Andre served on the Durham and Regional Affairs Committee working on projects to improve relations between Durham and the Duke community.
+Andre Goode is a Senior from Fayetteville, North Carolina majoring in Public Policy Studies with minors in Economics and Visual & Media Studies.
+He is primarily interested in economic and foreign policy as well as the role media can be used to help shape policy.
+Andre is a member of the Senior Class Council working to create events and programming to enhance the Duke experience for the Class of 2018.
 In his free time, he enjoys spending time with friends and family.

-Coleman Kraemer is a sophomore from Bronxville, NY who went to high school at Fordham Preparatory School in the Bronx.
-He’s was a member of the Ethics Focus, a Kenan Human Rights scholar, and is currently enrolled in the Ethics certificate program.
-Coleman is currently undecided on what he’s majoring in.
-In his free time, he loves to read and eat large amounts of food.
+Coleman Kraemer is a junior from Bronxville, NY who went to high school at Fordham Preparatory School in the Bronx.
+He was a member of the Ethics Focus and a Kenan Human Rights scholar.
+Coleman is double majoring in Economics and Religion and is pursuing a certificate in Ethics.
+In his free time, he loves to read and eat cheese.